 To further the confusion, a coffee maker manufacturer "cup" ranges from 4-6 fluid ounces.

-So you can imagine why your coffee isn’t consistent, and may drive you crazy!
+So you can imagine why your coffee isn't consistent, and may drive you crazy!
+Here's an easy way to measure coffee.

 Here's a pro tip: Use your coffee maker as a guide.
 Just use the numbers on the side of your machine to represent a "cup."